What Is Life: Olivia Newton-John

+Charts

 Other artists

 "What Is Life" was one of the songs that middle-of-the-road artists rushed to record as a result of All Things Must Pass' popularity.
 In 1971, British easy listening pianist Ronnie Aldrich covered it (as well as "My Sweet Lord") on his album Love Story, giving the track what AllMusic reviewer Al Campbell views as a regrettable "Muzak arrangement".
 That same year, the Ventures included an instrumental version on their New Testament album, recorded when the band had progressed from their surf rock roots to embrace fuzz-tone and other heavier guitar sounds.
 Music critic Bruce Eder cites the track as an example of the album's "loud, jagged guitar" music and of Ventures guitarist Gerry McGee "crossing swords musically" with contemporaries such as Harrison, Clapton and Jimmy Page through the band's choice of covers.

 Shawn Mullins recorded "What Is Life" for the soundtrack of the 1999 film Big Daddy.
 Released as a single, it peaked at number 62 on the UK Singles Chart.
 In 2004, Christian rock singer Neal Morse included a recording on the special-edition version of his album One, with Phil Keaggy as a guest vocalist.
 The track later appeared on Morse's 2006 album with Mike Portnoy and Randy George, Cover to Cover, which also includes covers of "Day After Day", which Harrison produced for Badfinger in 1971, and the Clapton–Harrison composition "Badge".

 "What Is Life" was performed by "Weird Al" Yankovic at the George Fest tribute concert in Los Angeles on 28 September 2014.
 The recording was included on the George Fest live album and concert DVD package in 2016.